Understanding Sampler Stochasticity in Training Diffusion Models for RLHF: Introduction

 \section{Introduction}

 Diffusion models (e.g., Stable Diffusion \citep{stabledif}, SDXL \citep{sdxl}, FLUX \citep{flux}) have shown strong performance in text-to-image (T2I) tasks, and have also been extended beyond images to video \citep{video} and audio \citep{audio}.
 To meet downstream objectives such as aesthetics, safety, and alignment, it is essential to post-train with RLHF \citep{rlhf} for preference-driven improvements, often with a KL-regularization term to preserve performance on pretrained tasks \citep{ppo}.
 Widely used RLHF algorithms include DDPO \citep{ddpo} and GRPO \citep{grpo} variants (FlowGRPO \citep{FlowGRPO}, DanceGRPO \citep{DanceGRPO}, MixGRPO \citep{MixGRPO}).
 DDPO directly optimizes human-preference rewards by casting the denoising process as a Markov Decision Process (MDP); GRPO variants use group-relative advantages.
+RLHF training may also exhibit unstable trajectories, long inference times, and vulnerability to reward hacking \citep{rewardhack, CMPO} and efficient, robust samplers \citep{lu2022dpm,lu2025dpm} are desired for stable, high-quality fine-tuned models.
 See \citep{winata2025preference} for a broader review of successful RLHF algorithms for generative models.

-Despite strong progress in alignment, RLHF training often exhibits unstable trajectories, long inference times, and vulnerability to reward hacking \citep{rewardhack}.
-Using multiple rewards can mitigate the latter \citep{CMPO}, but we also need efficient, robust samplers to produce stable, high-quality fine-tuned models.
-A classical scheme is DDPM \citep{ddpm}, a discretization of the score-based backward SDE \citep{fp,Song20}, which preserves data marginals but is time-consuming.
-In contrast, the deterministic DDIM sampler \citep{ddim} follows the probability-flow ODE, enabling marginal-preserving sampling with fewer steps.
-DDPO typically uses DDIM with constant stochasticity to generate training samples; MixGRPO mixes SDE and ODE steps, varying stochasticity across the denoising horizon.
-However, although stochasticity is valuable for generating diverse training data, fine-tuned models often use DDIM or higher-order ODE solvers \citep{lu2022dpm,lu2025dpm} for fast, stable inference.
-This naturally raises the question: